gjeuken/thedance/README.md

 ## How to Play

-The Dance is a collaborative card game, played with 2 to 5 players.
+The Dance is a **collaborative** card game, played with 2 to 5 players.

 The goal is to obtain as small points as possible.
 The game starts with 98 points and the best score is 0 point.

 First, let's define the **active** and **inactive** players.
 In a turn, a single player is active and the rest of the players are inactive.
 In the below image, we showed the active player's board on the left and inactive player's board on the right.
-The <u>**active player**</u>'s name is written in bold and underlined.
+The active player's name is written in bold and underlined.
 The active player's board has light colored background.

 <p align="center"><img src="https://github.com/gjeuken/thedance/blob/master/images/initial-active.png" width="350"/>
 &nbsp;&nbsp; <img src="https://github.com/gjeuken/thedance/blob/master/images/initial-inactive.png" width="350"/></p>